Nearsoft/apprentice/07 - Javascript/README.md

 ### Functions as `return` values

-Since functions can be used like any other value in Javascript that leaves the posibility to `return` function as a result of another functions execution.
+Since functions can be used like any other value in JavaScript that leaves the posibility to `return` function as a result of another functions execution.

 ```javascript
 function add(a) {